Avtem/LearnCpp-Quiz-201/step 03.md

-C) Next, we're going to implement the 4x4 grid of tiles that represents the puzzle.
-By the end of this step, we'll be able to print our puzzle to the console.

-Create a class called `Field` that contains a 4x4 array of `Tile`.
-Store the size of the grid in a (constexpr) symbolic constant, to avoid magic numbers.
+C) Goal: Create a `Field` class, that will represent 4x4 grid of tiles.
+A newly created game board should be in the solved state.
+Store the size of the grid (4) in a `constexpr` symbolic constant, to avoid magic numbers.
+To display the board, first print `g_consoleLines` (defined in code snippet below) empty lines and then print the board itself.
+Printing empty lines makes an illusion that that field always stays at the bottom of the console.

+[solution tasks]

 When you buy a physical version of these puzzles, the puzzles typically start in the solved state -- you have to manually mix them up (by sliding tiles around) before trying to solve them.
 Being able to generate solved field will also help us to easily check whether player won or not.
 So let's initialize our Field to the solved puzzle state.
 We'll mix up the tiles in in a later step.

 The Field class should have the following functions:
 * A default constructor
 * An overloaded `operator<<` which will simply draw our field to the screen.
 First, it prints N blank lines (thus creating an illusion that field always stays at the bottom of the console), then prints the 4x4 grid of tiles.
 Use `g_consoleLines` for the value of N (see sample code below for the definition of `g_consoleLines`).

+[/solution]

 The following program should run:
 ```cpp